Athlici/Mathematica/README.md

 # Mathematica
-Repo for various Mathematica related projects
+Repo for various Mathematica related projects and code.
+Created in the hope to be usefull to someone and me finding the time to document my stuff.